 Made to measure Venetian blinds are a great addition for any room, home or office as you are in control and can vary the amount of light coming in and out of a room.
 Not only this, but this is great for control privacy as well.
-However, this great design and style leaves room for a lot of dust to collect on the individual slats.
+However, this great design leaves room for a lot of dust to collect on the individual slats.
 That’s not a problem however if you know how to clean them properly.

 We would recommend getting the vacuum cleaner on your blinds, using a soft brush nozzle to help remove mass amounts of dust.
 If you’ve got an advanced hoover, some are often accessorised with specialised brushes for blinds so it’s always best to check.

 If like many, you have a chunky hoover, then hoovering slats that are positioned quite high, then you may want to opt for a feather duster or cloth.
 Your made to measure blinds are tailored to your exact needs and cleaning them doesn’t have to be any different.
 When your Venetian blinds are open, you can quickly dust between each slat with a cloth easily.
 Or, if you’re having a bit of a lazy day (Don’t worry, we all have them) then you can give the blinds a quick once over when they are closed; making for a quick and easy clean.

 On the contrary, if you’ve had your Weetabix and are feeling brave, you can take the blinds down and give them a thorough wash.
 We would always recommend limiting the amount of washing for wooden slats as exposure to water over time could damage them.
 Don’t leave your slats to soak in water and wipe them clean with a dry towel and your blind will look as new as ever.